Ultimate Easley Real Estate Investing Guide for 2026

 Mortgage Note Investing

-When a loan is being repaid on time, it is thought of as a performing note.
-Performing notes are a repeating provider of cash flow.
-Non-performing mortgage notes can be rewritten or you can acquire the collateral at a discount through a foreclosure procedure.
+When a loan is being paid as agreed, it is thought of as a performing note.
+They give you monthly passive income.
+Non-performing notes can be rewritten or you may acquire the collateral for less than face value by conducting a foreclosure process.

 Foreclosure Rates